-Treatment of cases with isonatremic dehydration
+Treatment of cases of isonatremic dehydration

-Treatment of cases with hyponatremia
+Treatment of cases of hyponatremia

 Patients may present with acute cerebral edema.
-Early steps should be towards stabilization of the patient, securing of the airway, maintain breathing and circulation.
+Early steps should include stabilization of the patient, securing of the airway, maintain breathing and circulation.

 To calculate the sodium deficit:

-Sodium deficit = (normal sodium level – serum level) * volume of distribution * weight.
+Sodium deficit = (normal sodium level – serum level) * volume of distribution * weight

-Treatment of cases with hypernatremia
+Treatment of cases of hypernatremia

 The first step in treating hypernatremia is volume restoration with isotonic saline or lactated Ringer’s solution.